mmartincevic/stuff/articles/Flask intro - djomla.md

 ### Download & Install
-To get started you will need Python 2.6 or higher, so please make sure you have a valid python installation, and this will not cover Python 3.x although the differences should be minimal.
+To get started you will need Python 2.6 or higher, please make sure you have a valid python installation.
+Also this will not cover Python 3.x although the differences should be minimal.

 First we need **virtualenv**.

 Brief intro on virtualenv:
-As a Python developer you will most likely build different application with different dependencies, maybe even on different python versions.
+As a Python developer you will most likely build different application.
+Different applications have different dependencies, maybe even different python versions.
 To solve dependencies and used libraries stacking on your machine we use virtualenv.
 Virtualenv creates a separate environment for your application.
 In that way you can keep you application environments fully isolated.
 For more info go to :

 But let's install it